sigproc-classrooms/sf2_competition_template/README.md

 Note that this respository does not include a copy of [`cued_sf2_lab`](https://github.com/sigproc/cued_sf2_lab), but will find the version that you already have installed.
 As such, you **should not modify your `cued_sf2_lab`**, as the demonstrators will not have this version installed.
-If you need to make changes to the function in that package, you should copy the files into this repository.
+If you need to make changes to a function in that package, you should copy the modified functions into this repository.

 For development, you can import these functions in Jupyter with
 ```python